 Although now a modern city of 1.5 million inhabitants, Kyoto remains a center of traditional Japanese art and crafts, culture and cuisine.

-Set in a picturesque basin surrounded by green, wooded hills, the city is designed on a distinctive grid pattern and is easily accessible from Tokyo or Osaka by shinkansen 'bullet' train.
+Set in a picturesque basin surrounded by green, wooded hills, the city of Kyoto is designed on a distinctive grid pattern, copied from Xian in China, and is easily accessible from Tokyo, Nagoya, Hiroshima or Osaka by shinkansen 'bullet' train.

 Central Kyoto Area